speedata/publisher/doc/manual/doc/description-en/firststeps.md

 Layout file
 ------------

 The layout file (file name `layout.xml`) contains the instructions for how the data should be laid out.
-The root element is the element with the name `Layout` with the namespace `urn:speedata.de:2009/publisher/en`, which expects instructions written in English (such as [PlaceObject](../commands-en/placeobject.html)).
-The namespace `.../de` allows you to write the commands in German (e.g. [ObjektAusgeben](../commands-de/placeobject.html)).
-The hello world example uses the `.../en` namespace of course.
-The feature set of both instruction languages is identical.
+The root element is the element with the name `Layout` with the namespace `urn:speedata.de:2009/publisher/en`.
 A minimal (and pointless) layout file is:

     <Layout xmlns="urn:speedata.de:2009/publisher/en" />